Smarter Data Delivery in virtual environments

 To allow optimal flexibility, virtual switching in NFV environments is preferably performed in software.
 However, achieving acceptable performance with virtual switching solutions is a challenge.
 Alternative solutions improve performance by bypassing the virtual switch or fully off-loading the virtual switch to a hardware accelerated NIC.
 But this approach can compromise the virtual function mobility and flexibility, which ultimately affects the ability to optimize resources and thereby reduces the intended cost-efficiency.

-To find out more see: Napatech OVS Acceleration Solution
+To find out more see: Napatech SmartNIC Solutions Virtual Switch Acceleration.

 Data processing, like encryption and compression, can be extremely intensive when performed in software and require a tremendous amount of CPU cores.
 By offloading these functions to accelerated NIC hardware it is possible to significantly increase performance and free CPU cores to support more virtual functions on the same server.

-Tests have shown that hardware acceleration performance can be improved up to 40 times compared to execution in software resulting in significant cost-savings and greater efficiency.
+Tests have shown that hardware offload performance can be improved up to 40 times compared to execution in software resulting in significant cost-savings and greater efficiency.